gamesbook/protograf/docs/source/card_deck_introduction.rst

 --------------

 In some cases, the ``Matrix()`` command will be needed.
-This is an alternate method of providing the settings for the properties of the elements appearing on a card.
+This is an alternate method of creating repetitive data for the properties of the elements appearing on a card.

 For full details, see the section on the